-Given the increasing commoditisation of financial services, brought about by digitisation and open banking, increased competition from agile, innovative and cashed up fintechs and a growing interest in financial wellness, customer engagement is rapidly climbing to the top of the list of priorities of financial services executives looking to acquire and retain customers.
+As service industries such as finance, health and energy are flattened by digitisation, regulation, competition from agile, innovative and cashed up technology competitors and a growing interest in planetary and financial wellness, customer engagement is rapidly climbing to the top of the list of priorities of executives looking to acquire and retain customers.
 For those for whom this is true, understanding the rules for engagement become mandatory study.

 Mihály Csíkszentmihályi (pronounced “Me high?
-Cheeks sent me high! “) was the head of psychology at the University of Chicago is is most well known for his work on “The Flow” this work unpacks what it takes to be fully engaged.
+Cheeks sent me high! “) was the head of psychology at the University of Chicago and is most well known for his work on “The Flow”.
+This work unpacks what it takes to be fully engaged.

 At the heart of his study is a model that defines flow.
-At its center is the idea that to be in the flow, the challenge needs to be just slightly ahead of the skill level.
+At its center is the idea that to be in the flow, the challenge presented needs to be just slightly ahead of the skill level of the player.
 In this way the challenge builds skill, enabling the “player” to take on the next challenge.
 When the skill and challenge are mismatched the player falls out of the flow.
+When challenge and skill are well matched the player becomes engaged.

 In addition to challenge and skill being matched Mihaly stipulates two additional conditions in order to create flow and therefore engagement

 2. There is immediate feedback to one’s actions.
 When you’re in flow, you know how well you’re doing.
-Whilst most banking applications provide transaction feedback, confirming a transaction, the customer is rarely left knowing whether what they did was right, wrong or indifferent.
-Money is complex, with many left not understanding the rules or whether what they are doing is correct.
+Whilst most finance, health and energy applications provide transaction feedback, confirming a transaction, the customer is rarely left knowing whether what they did was right, wrong or indifferent.
+Money and wellness generally is complex, with many left not understanding the rules or whether what they are doing is correct.
 To get customers engaged this must change.
+We need to provide more feedback, particularly feedback that leverages games to orient customers around skill building, getting better and winning.

 Owen Schaffer of DePaul university extends this work in stating that “Making designs more fun is a key strategy that allows companies to engage their customers and give them an experience that will have them wanting to come back again and again .
 He augments Mihaly’s work by adding that customers must know